 In addition to the count data, disturbances of seals on the haul-out were recorded.
 Disturbances were recorded on a three-point scale adopted by NMFS that represents an increasing seal response to the disturbance (Table 1).
-The time, source, and duration of the disturbance, as well as an estimated distance between the source and seals, were recorded.
+Throughout the survey period, each disturbance event was recorded by the source and level of response.